gitlabhq/omnibus-gitlab/doc/settings/database.md

   defaults to `gitlab`, and isn't a required setting.
 - `sql_user_password`: Sets the password that PostgreSQL will accept for MD5 authentication.
+- `sql_superuser_password`: Sets the password for the `gitlab-psql` superuser.
+Required when using `md5_auth_cidr_addresses` with Patroni so that Patroni can authenticate for `pg_rewind` operations.
+When set, the password is also populated into the Patroni configuration automatically.

 1. Edit `/etc/gitlab/gitlab.rb`: